 If you choose not to take a course or a surf lesson, you should at the very least follow the below tips before heading out on your own.
 As a disclaimer, we go over all the following topics in great detail in our Online Beginner Surf Course and we recommend you take this full course before heading out for a surf, so the following list is just meant to draw your attention to the most important points.

 First, make sure you prepare your surfboard correctly.
 You should use a surfboard specifically meant for beginners.
 This board should also have a correctly attached surfboard leash in the correct length.
-Additionally, your fins should be securely attached and facing the correct direction.
+Additionally, your surfboard fins should be securely attached and facing the correct direction.
+Next, your tail traction pad and deck pad aka front traction pad should be properly placed on the board.
 Finally, you should wax your board on the correct side.

 Safety is Key